programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 Create a `manifests` folder in the same repository.
 We will use this folder later to store and host our manifests.

+In your repository, go to Settings > GitHub Pages.
+Set the Source to "Deploy from a branch" and the Branch to "main /(root)".

 #### Clean up your image files

 Because you are using your local computer, the IIIF Tiler will populate `info.json` files for your images with your [local server address](https://en.wikipedia.org/wiki/Localhost) as the reference.
 For your images to be properly displayed, they need to reference the server they are actually located on.
 This will be a GitHub server.

-After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the `@id` field to: “https://`YOUR-GITHUB-USERNAME`.github.io/`YOUR-REPO-NAME`/images/`YOUR-IMAGE-NAME`/”.
+After all files have uploaded successfully to GitHub, open the `info.json` file for each image and update the `@id` field to: “https://`YOUR-GITHUB-USERNAME`.github.io/`YOUR-REPO-NAME`/images/`YOUR-IMAGE-NAME`”.

 <div class="alert alert-warning">
 Make sure you commit your changes as you go so that they save!